elaichenkov/cy-verify-downloads/README.md

 ![Autocompletion](./assets/autocompletion.gif?raw=true)

-To enable IntelliSense information and autocomplete and have to include types in the `tsconfig.json` file:
+To enable IntelliSense information and autocomplete you have to include types in the `tsconfig.json` file:
 ```json
 {
   "compilerOptions": {